Remember at the beginning of November when I was about to board a plane and go to Mozambique in Southern Africa by myself?

 I couldn’t believe that everyone was trying to talk her out of going to Mozambique alone.

-I decided I’d handle things in the way that I did when I first started traveling, and that I wanted to get back to the soul of being on the road – I’d couchsurf with locals during my short time in South Africa, and that way, I’d be able to get some local suggestions for Mozambique before I took off.
+I decided I’d handle things in the same way as I did when I first started traveling, and that I wanted to get back to the soul of being on the road – like couchsurfing with locals during my short time in South Africa, and that way, I’d be able to get some local suggestions for Mozambique before I took off.

 Later that night we had an impromptu rain dance (there’s a drought in South Africa at the moment).
 The whole house got into it.
-I’m still not clear on how much it was in earnest and how much was just silly and playing around but I loved the fact that we were all dancing together, laughing, burning incense and making up moves to an 8-minute rain dance song on YouTube.
-It reminded me why, from the beginning, I’d principally sought travel like this – new in a room where nobody knew me, a chance to learn so much about the local culture, an opportunity to come into something existing and lasting as a guest and to reap the energy and carry a bit of it away with me.
+I’m still not clear on how much it was in earnest and how much was just silly and playing around, but I loved the fact that we were all dancing together, laughing, burning incense, and making up moves to an 8-minute rain dance song on YouTube.
+It reminded me why, from the beginning, I’d principally sought travel like this – being new in a room where nobody knew me, given a chance to learn so much about the local culture, provided an opportunity to come into something existing and lasting as a guest, and being able to reap the energy and carry a bit of it away with me.

 Over the next couple of days I obtained a Mozambican visa, bought a bus ticket, had a couple of BBQs and a pool day with my couchsurfing host, then left on an early morning 10-hour bus bound for Maputo – the capital of Mozambique.